titumozammel/human-energy-economics/README.md

 Organizational Capacity may therefore exist without being fully usable.

----

 ## Capability

-> **Capability is potential—the knowledge, skill, expertise, technology, resources, relationships, experience, or other means that make particular performance possible.**
+**Capability is potential—the knowledge, skill, expertise, technology, resources, relationships, experience, or other means that make particular performance possible.**

 Capability can exist at individual, team, functional, or organizational levels.

-Capability answers:

-> **What could we do?**
+**What could we do?**

----

 ## Capacity

-> **Capacity is the ability to mobilize and apply available potential under actual conditions.**
+**Capacity is the ability to mobilize and apply available potential under actual conditions.**

-Capacity answers:

-> **What can we bring into action?**
+**What can we bring into action?**

 Capacity is therefore distinct from capability.

-Capability represents potential.
+**Capability represents potential.**

-Capacity represents the ability to mobilize that potential.
+**Capacity represents the ability to mobilize and apply that potential.**

----

 ## Effective Application

-> **Effective Application is the purposeful realization of available capacity and capability in action.**
+**Effective Application is the purposeful realization of available capacity and capability in action.**

-Application answers:

-> **What are we actually applying?**
+**What are we actually applying?**

----

 ## Execution

-> **Execution is the realization of effective application into intended action and results.**
+**Execution is the realization of effective application into intended action and results.**

-Execution answers:

-> **What are we accomplishing?**
+**What are we accomplishing?**

 ---